Tenille Dashwood: Florida Championship Wrestling (2011–2012)

-NXT (2012–2014)
+NXT (2012–2016)

 WWE went on to rebrand FCW into NXT in August 2012.
-Emma made her televised debut on the 28 November episode of NXT, where she competed against Audrey Marie in a losing effort.
-Emma then debuted the gimmick of a clumsy dancer on the 9 January 2013 episode of NXT.
+Emma made her televised debut on 28 November episode of NXT, where she competed against Audrey Marie in a losing effort.
+Emma then debuted the gimmick of a clumsy dancer on 9 January 2013 episode of NXT.
 From April, Emma began to rack up wins over the likes of Bayley and Audrey Marie, while becoming one of NXT's most popular wrestlers.
-On the 26 June episode of NXT, Emma competed in the NXT Women's Championship tournament to crown the inaugural champion.
-She defeated Aksana in the first round, and Summer Rae in the semi-finals on the 10 July episode of NXT, before losing to Paige in the finals on the 24 July episode of NXT.
+On 26 June episode of NXT, Emma competed in the NXT Women's Championship tournament to crown the inaugural champion.
+She defeated Aksana in the first round, and Summer Rae in the semi-finals on 10 July episode of NXT, before losing to Paige in the finals on 24 July episode of NXT.

-On the 7 August episode of NXT, Emma won a dance competition against Summer Rae to become the number one contender for the NXT Women's Championship, but Rae then attacked her to start a feud.
+On 7 August episode of NXT, Emma won a dance competition against Summer Rae to become the number one contender for the NXT Women's Championship, but Rae then attacked her to start a feud.
 In the following months, Emma teamed up with Paige to feud with Rae and Sasha Banks, collectively known as the Beautiful Fierce Females (BFFs).
-On the 18 December episode of NXT, Emma was challenged by Natalya for Emma's shot at the NXT Women's Championship, which was contested on the 1 January 2014 episode of NXT, in which Emma was victorious.
+On 18 December episode of NXT, Emma was challenged by Natalya for Emma's shot at the NXT Women's Championship, which was contested on 1 January 2014 episode of NXT, in which Emma was victorious.
 On 27 February at NXT Arrival, Emma received her title match against Paige, but was unsuccessful in capturing the championship.
 After Paige was stripped of the championship in April, Emma lost to Charlotte in a tournament to determine the new champion.
-On the 5 June episode of NXT, Emma and Paige saved Bayley from an attack from Summer Rae, Sasha Banks, and Charlotte.
+On 5 June episode of NXT, Emma and Paige saved Bayley from an attack from Summer Rae, Sasha Banks, and Charlotte.
 On 12 June, Emma teamed with Paige and Bayley to defeat the BFFs.
+On 28 January 2015 episode of NXT, Emma announced that she would be returning to NXT, stating that her tenure on the main roster was not working out.
+The following week on NXT, Emma was defeated by Carmella in her return match.
+In March, Emma turned heel after criticising Bayley in a backstage segment, which prompted a match between the two on 1 April episode on NXT, in which Emma was defeated.
+Emma continued her feud with Bayley, when she provided a distraction during Bayley's match with Dana Brooke, ensuring Brooke the victory and forming an alliance with her in the process.
+On 6 May episode of NXT, after Emma was defeated by Charlotte and later attacked by Bayley, a tag team match was made between Emma and Brooke and Bayley and Charlotte at NXT TakeOver: Unstoppable, which Emma and Brooke lost.
+On 27 May episode of NXT, Emma defeated Bayley, and after the match, Emma and Brooke attacked Bayley and Charlotte.